I am a postdoctoral fellow in mathematics at Temple University.

 (almost) All of my publications are available on the arXiv.

-- E. A. Bering IV, A uniform McCarthy-type theorem for linearly
+- E. A. Bering IV, Uniform independence for Dehn twist

 - E. A. Bering IV, Length Function Compatibility for Group Actions